 But there was a silver lining.
 The influence of roots music in mainstream and, in a cultural equivalent of time folding in on itself, mainstream country music.
 This trend of influence occurs without Americana surrendering its identity of innovation and authenticity.
-To some artists the genre was found too constricting and they lit out for other terrain better suited to their art.
+To some artists, the genre was found too constricting and they lit out for another terrain better suited to their art.

 And here’s to a more equitable arrangement between tech companies and the musicians that provide the bedrock to build their empires.
 Much to be done here…

 As others sacrifice to create, let’s us, the audience, push ourselves to discover, share, attend live shows and financially reward the creators.
 Most which are hauling thier own gear and traveling to shows in cars or vans not tour buses.

 Without them, this life is much less joyful.

 Criteria – Calendar year 2016.
 No EPs, live, covers or re-release albums no matter how awesome.

 Don’t see your favorite represented?
 Leave it in the comments, and here’s to a new year of Twang.

 Matt Woods – ‘How to Survive’ – (iTunes | Amazon) – Tennessee troubadour Matt Wood’s third studio album ‘How to Survive’ offers taut songwriting that cuts to the emotional quick.
 Not an overtly political album but something more effective in sowing understanding – a topical album.

 Paul Cauthen – ‘My Gospel’ – (iTunes | Amazon)